 Since multiple parties can be held liable for a truck accident, things can get tricky and complicated unless you have an experienced and skilled lawyer on your side.
 Hire a South Carolina lawyer to represent your case.

 At the Law Office of Jason E. Taylor, we have a team of experienced South Carolina truck accident lawyers.
 Our lawyers can fight your case and help you get justice.
-We have a good understanding of the truck accident rules and regulations and know how to deal with the insurance company.
+We understand the truck accident rules and regulations and know how to deal with the insurance company.

-Once you hire us for case representation, our dedicated legal team will meticulously investigate the circumstances surrounding your accident and collect all crucial evidence such as truck driver logbook and black box all much needed to establish a strong liability case against the defendant, and answer important questions like:
+Once you hire us for case representation, our dedicated legal team will meticulously investigate the circumstances surrounding your accident and collect all crucial evidence.
+We’ll collect the truck driver’s logbook, black box, and much-needed evidence to establish a strong liability case against the defendant.
+This evidence will answer essential questions like:

 - How did the accident occur?